celoyd/potato/docs/quickstart.md

 ### Selecting a device

 Decide which hardware [backend](https://pytorch.org/docs/stable/backends.html) to run Potato on.
 This will be something you remember and use as a flag to scripts.
 (It’s not a global configuration option because it’s convenient to use different backends at different times.
-For example, you can use `cpu` to test things while training is using all the `cuda` RAM.)
+For example, you might use `cpu` to test things while training is using all the `cuda` RAM.)

 The safest but slowest choice is `cpu`: the model will use the main processor.
 Everything will work correctly, but it will be relatively slow.
 If you have a GPU or GPU-equivalent, figure out its brand.
 If it’s AMD or Nvidia, use the `cuda` backend; if it’s Apple (with an M series chip), use `mps`.
 For anything else, you’re on your own.
 To select a specific device, like the first of two Nvidia GPUs, use syntax like `cuda:0`.